Doctor insights on:

 - Can exercise improve ejection fraction?

-- Ejection fraction
+- Ejection fraction of 40

 - How can i improve my ejection fraction?